Gilded Age: Wages

 The rapid expansion of industrialization led to real wage growth of 60% from 1860 to 1890, spread across the increasing labor force.
-Real wages, adjusting for inflation, rose steadily, with the exact percentage increase depending on the dates and the specific work force.
-The Census Bureau reported in 1892, that the average annual wage per industrial worker, including men, women, and children, rose from $380 in 1880 to $564 in 1890, a gain of 48%.
-Economic historian Clarence D. Long estimates that, in terms of constant 1914 dollars, the average annual incomes of all American non-farm employees rose from $375 in 1870, to $395 in 1880, $519 in 1890 and $573 in 1900, a gain of 53% in 30 years.
+Real wages, adjusting for inflation, rose steadily, with the percentage increase depending on the dates and the specific work force.
+The Census Bureau reported in 1892 that the average annual wage per industrial worker, including men, women, and children, rose from $380 in 1880 to $564 in 1890, a gain of 48%.
+Economic historian Clarence D. Long estimates that in terms of constant 1914 dollars, the average annual incomes of all American non-farm employees rose from $375 in 1870, to $395 in 1880, $519 in 1890 and $573 in 1900, a gain of 53% in 30 years.
+In New Haven, Connecticut, the average annual wage per industrial worker rose from $380 in 1880 to $584 in 1890, a rise of 54%, although some of that can be explained by higher paid men replacing lower paid women and children in the work force.
+After adjusting for the decline in retail prices, there was a gain of 59%.

-Australian historian Peter Shergold found that the standard of living for US industrial workers was higher than in Europe.
-He compared wages and the standard of living in Pittsburgh with Birmingham, England, one of the richest industrial cities of Europe.
+Australian historian Peter Shergold found that the standard of living for U.S. industrial workers was higher than in Europe.
+He compared wages and the standard of living in Pittsburgh with Birmingham, one of the richest industrial cities of Europe.
 After taking account of the cost of living, which was 65% higher in the U.S., he found the standard of living of unskilled workers was about the same in the two cities.
-Skilled workers in Pittsburgh had about 50% to 100% higher standard of living as those in Birmingham, England.
-Warren B. Catlin proposed that the natural resources and virgin lands that were available in America acted as a safety valve for poorer workers, hence, employers had to pay higher wages to hire labor.
+Skilled workers in Pittsburgh had about 50% to 100% higher standard of living as those in Birmingham.
+Warren B. Catlin proposed that the natural resources and virgin lands that were available in America acted as a safety valve for poorer workers, hence employers had to pay higher wages to hire labor.
 According to Shergold the American advantage grew over time from 1890 to 1914, and the perceived higher American wage led to a heavy steady flow of skilled workers from Britain to industrial America.
-According to historian Steve Fraser, workers generally earned less than $800 a year, which kept them mired in poverty.
+According to historian Steve Fraser, workers generally earned less than $800 per year, which kept them mired in poverty.
 Workers had to put in roughly 60 hours a week to earn this much.

-Wage labor was widely condemned as 'wage slavery' in the working class press, and labor leaders almost always used the phrase in their speeches.
+Wage labor was widely condemned as "wage slavery" in the working class press, and labor leaders almost always used the phrase in their speeches.
 As the shift towards wage labor gained momentum, working class organizations became more militant in their efforts to "strike down the whole system of wages for labor."
 In 1886, economist and New York Mayoral candidate Henry George, author of Progress and Poverty, stated "Chattel slavery is dead, but industrial slavery remains."